Yikai-Liao/symusic/docs/introduction.md

 ## Motivation

-**Symusic** aims to offer fast and efficient symbolic music data (e.g. MIDI, Music XML and ABC Notation) preprocessing backend.
+**Symusic** aims to provide a fast symbolic music preprocessing backend for MIDI and ABC workflows, with room to grow into additional formats over time.

 The former dominant MIDI parsing backend is [mido](https://github.com/mido/mido) (used by [pretty_midi](https://github.com/craffel/pretty-midi) and [miditoolkit](https://github.com/YatingMusic/miditoolkit)), which is written in pure python.
 However, it is too slow for the large-scale symbolic music data preprocessing task in the deep learning era, which makes it impossible to tokenize the needed data in real-time while training.

-Out of the need, we developed this library.
-It is written in C++, offers a python binding using pybind11/nanobind, and is over 100 times faster than mido.
-We parse the MIDI file to `note level` (similar to [miditoolkit](https://github.com/YatingMusic/miditoolkit)) instead of `event level` ([mido](https://github.com/mido/mido)), which is more suitable for the symbolic music data preprocessing task.
-More data formats like `Music XML` and `ABC Notation` will be supported in the future.
+Out of that need, we developed this library.
+It is written in C++, exposes a Python binding through nanobind, and is over 100 times faster than mido.
+We parse MIDI files to `note level` (similar to [miditoolkit](https://github.com/YatingMusic/miditoolkit)) instead of `event level` ([mido](https://github.com/mido/mido)), which is more suitable for large-scale symbolic music preprocessing.
+ABC support is already integrated, while formats such as MusicXML remain future work.

 We separated the `event-level` MIDI parsing code into a lightweight and efficient header-only C++ library [minimidi](https://github.com/lzqlzzq/minimidi/tree/main) for those who only need to parse MIDI files to `event level` in C++.